screepers/screeps-visual/README.md

 2. Click [here](https://github.com/screepers/screeps-visual/raw/master/src/visual.screeps.user.js)
 3. Click install on the resulting screen
 4. Add visual.js to your screeps codebase
+5. Add `RawVisual.commit()` at the end of your main loop
-5. Refresh screeps
+6. Refresh screeps
-6. Profit!
+7. Profit!
 (Note: Nothing will render until your code tells it to, See Usage below)

 # Usage
 visual.js implements nearly all of the canvas context API [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D)